MicrosoftDocs/intellicode/docs/sharing-custom-models-tips.md

 Suppose you have an existing codebase that contains good patterns for using types contained in a shared library.
 You'd like IntelliCode to learn from usage in that codebase to kickstart you and your collaborators when you start work on your _next_ project that uses the same library.
 The new project, being new, has no usage to learn from.
 So what do you do?

 The best approach here is
-- [Train a custom model](custom-model-faq.md#q-how-do-i-train-a-model) on the completed codebase
+- [Train a custom model](custom-model-faq.md#q-how-do-i-train-a-model) on the existing codebase
 - Share it with everyone who will be using the new codebase
 - Collaborators then [use the sharing link](custom-model-faq.md#q-how-do-i-use-a-sharing-link-to-see-a-model-that-someone-else-shared-with-me) to add the model to their list, which tells IntelliCode to apply that model for completions in the new codebase too
 - If you need to re-train the custom model, there's no need for consumers of the link to re-apply it; the system will take care of updating their copy automatically for you